ppokhare/Sentiment-Analysis-On-Movie-Reviews/readme.md

-#Understanding Sentiment of the Tweets using Transformer model
+#Understanding Sentiment on IMDB movie review using Transformer model

  To do:
 1. find dataset: kaggle, google search